Maximevilla/owaCheck/README.md

 # owaCheck
-SimpleScript to check from a file with username:password.
-The name just comes my first usage
+SimpleScript to check from a file with username:password if they are valid on a mailServer.
+The name just comes from my first usage

 ~~~~
 $ python mailcheck.py --help